 Pros: Excellent fuel economy; cool looks; optional all-wheel drive; quick for a hybrid; good interior storage

-Cons: Small cargo area; gauges may be hard to see; tech can frustrate; top trims awfully pricey
+Cons: Small cargo area; gauges may be hard to see; tech can frustrate

 What are the Prius interior and in-car technology like?

 Those coming from a previous Prius generation are bound to find things have moved around a bit inside: The shifter is now on the center console and the gauges are directly in front of the driver.
-For those coming from any other car, you’ll find the new Prius agreeably normal.
+For those coming from any other car, you’ll find the new Prius refreshingly normal.
 That goes for both functionality and appearance, but in terms of the latter, it’s an attractive design that doesn’t lose itself to its tech elements.
-Materials quality is better than the last Prius and is above-average for eco-oriented cars in this price range as well.
+Materials quality is improved, with above-average materials for eco-oriented cars in this price range.
 The center console also offers thoughtful storage: big cupholders, a clever vertically oriented wireless phone charger, a large forward bin and a cavernous under-armrest bin.

 We like that Toyota has maintained separate, physical controls for the climate system rather than mashing everything into the touchscreen as other brands increasingly do (including Lexus).
 The latest Toyota infotainment system is present, which works the same regardless of whether you get the standard 8-inch size or the 12.3-inch unit found in the uppermost trim levels.
 This system is certainly one of the better-looking ones, but it suffers from a few snafus that have us pulling our hair: no easy way to quickly exit Apple CarPlay/Android Auto, odd radio functionality and the navigation system erasing your preferred zoom and orientation settings every time you go to another touchscreen menu.
 Toyota ditching its old physical menu shortcut buttons is a big part of this.